 Some of these products have “affiliate programs” which pay a referral fee.
 Some of these products don’t have affiliate programs.
 I try my best to mention products I think are useful.
 This is a judgment call on my part, and I try not to be swayed by the existence of an affiliate program.
 I expect that nobody would buy something solely because I mentioned it or included a link.
 I expect that you will use your own common sense on whether any product is something you want.

 Amazon has an affiliate program and I joined this program a long time ago.
+As an Amazon Associate I earn from qualifying purchases.
 The official disclosure statement is as follows: “Ingermanson Communications, Inc. is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.”

 Apple’s iBooks store has an affiliate program too, and so do B&N and Kobo.
 You should assume that any book on this Web site that links to Amazon, iBooks, B&N, or Kobo will include my affiliate code and that I am getting paid for the referral.
 If this bothers you at all, then please don’t click on the link.
 Instead, just open a fresh web browser window and go to the retailer of your choice and search for the book.
 That will ensure that nobody pays me for the referral.

 Likewise, if you see a link to any other product on my Web site, there is a reasonable probability that I belong to an affiliate program.
 In some cases, I do.
 In others, I don’t.
 If you have any doubt at all, you should assume that I am an affiliate of the program.
 Again, if that bothers you, then open a fresh web browser window and find the product yourself using Google.
 That will ensure I won’t earn any money from your purchase.